Contact InformationLocal Address

 Email: merhav AT ee DOT technion DOT ac DOT il

-BiosketchI received the B.Sc., M.Sc., and D.Sc. degrees from the Technion, Israel Institute of Technology, in 1982, 1985, and 1988, respectively, all in electrical engineering.
+I received the B.Sc., M.Sc., and D.Sc. degrees from the Technion, Israel Institute of Technology, in 1982, 1985, and 1988, respectively, all in electrical engineering.
 From 1988 to 1990 I was with AT&T Bell Laboratories, Murray Hill, NJ, USA.
 Since 1990 I have been with the Electrical Engineering Department of the Technion.
 During 1994-2000, I was also serving as a consultant to the Hewlett-Packard Laboratories - Israel (HPL-I).
-From 1996 until 1999 I served as an Associate Editor for Source Coding in the IEEE Transactions on Information Theory.
-I also served as a co-chairman of the Program Committee of the 2001 IEEE International Symposium on Information Theory.
-Currently, I am on the Editorial Board of Foundations and Trends in Communications and Information Theory.
+During 1996-1999 and 2017-2020 I served as an associate editor for IEEE Transactions on Information Theory, in the areas of Source Coding and Shannon Theory, respectively.
+Since 2004, I am also on the Editorial Board of Foundations and Trends in Communications and Information Theory.
 My complete CV can be found here.

-Areas of InterestMy general research interests include information theory, statistical communications, and statistical signal processing.
+My general research interests include information theory, statistical communications, and statistical signal processing.
 In particular, I am interested in the areas of lossless and lossy source coding, sequential prediction of time-series, relationships between information theory and statistics, most notably, estimation, hypothesis testing, and universal decoding in situations of channel uncertainty.
 The latter includes also some work on error exponents.
-Other problem areas which I find interesting include Shannon Theory, in particular, Shannon-theoretic secrecy, joint source-channel coding, source/channel simulation, and coding with side information with applications to information hiding and watermarking systems.
+Other problem areas which I find interesting include Shannon Theory, in particular, Shannon-theoretic secrecy, joint source-channel coding, source/channel simulation, and coding with side information with applications to information hiding and watermarking systems as well as to biometric security.
+Some of these topics are also handled using the individual-sequence approach in information theory.
 Yet another recent research interest of mine concerns relationships between information theory and statistical physics.

-TeachingCourses I have been teaching:
+Courses I have been teaching:

 Undergraduate Studies